edvin/pillar/docs/concepts/event-aliases.md

 ---

+### 🔄 How Aliases Are Resolved

+During deserialization, Pillar checks the global `EventAliasRegistry` to map stored aliases back to their full event classes.
+If no alias exists, Pillar falls back to interpreting the stored value as a fully qualified class name.
+This guarantees compatibility with legacy streams or events created before aliases were introduced.

+---

 ### ⚠️ Avoiding Alias Collisions

 Aliases must be **globally unique** because all events share a single alias registry.
 If two different events (even from